Identical particle and lepton mass effects in the decay $H\to Z^\ast(\to\tau^+\tau^-)+Z^\ast(\to\tau^+\tau^-)$: Introduction

 \section{Introduction}

-The decay channel $H\to ZZ^{(*)}\to 4\ell$ was one of the main decay channels for the observation of the Standard Model Higgs boson in 2012 by the ATLAS and CMS collaborations~\cite{ATLAS:2012yve}.
-Detailed studies of this decay channel have been performed in a couple of PhD theses~\cite{Rinkevicius:2014ebn, Snowball:2014eba,Garay:2016rak,Finco:2016pnx,Cree:2017nur,McKay:2020kcr, Gaile:2022} and in a few partially unpublished reports~\cite{Avery:2012um, Nikolopoulos:2013jii,CMS:2018mbt}.
-Most authors who have studied the decay $H\to\ell\ell\ell\ell$ of the Higgs boson into four leptons have shied away from a detailed investigation of identical particle effects in the decay distributions of $H\to Z^\ast Z^\ast\to\ell^+\ell^-\ell^+\ell^-$.
-A first appraisal of the importance of identical particle effects~\cite{Ranft:1974yj, DeMuynck:1975sij,Schellekens:1980si} can be obtained from a comparison of the branching ratios of a $125\GeV$ Higgs decaying into nonidentical and identical lepton pairs in Ref.~\cite{Denner:2011mq}.
+The decay channel $H\to ZZ^{(*)}\to 4\ell$ was one of the main decay channels for the observation of the Standard Model Higgs boson in 2012 by the ATLAS and CMS collaborations~\cite{ATLAS:2012yve,CMS:2012qbp}.
+Most authors who have studied the decay $H\to\ell\ell\ell\ell$ of the Higgs boson into four leptons (for the state of the art, see Refs.~\cite{Bredenstein:2006rh, Bredenstein:2006ha,Dittmaier:2012vm,Boselli:2015aha,Boselli:2017pef, Denner:2019fcr}) have shied away from a detailed investigation of identical particle effects in the decay distributions of $H\to Z^\ast Z^\ast\to\ell^+\ell^-\ell^+\ell^-$.
+A first appraisal of the importance of identical particle effects~\cite{Ranft:1974yj,DeMuynck:1975sij, Schellekens:1980si} can be obtained from a comparison of the branching ratios of a $125\GeV$ Higgs decaying into nonidentical and identical lepton pairs, collected from different original works in Ref.~\cite{Denner:2011mq}.
 The branching ratios listed in Ref.~\cite{Denner:2011mq} are $B(H\to ee\mu\mu)=5.93\cdot 10^{-5}$ and $B(H\to eeee)=3.27\cdot 10^{-5}$.
 The approximate factor of two between the two rates reflects (i) the statistical factor of $1/4$ and (ii) the doubling of noninterference contributions in the identical particle case.
 The small deviation of the rate ratio from the exact value of $2$ must be assigned to the contributions of the two interference terms.
 Judging from the numbers calculated in Ref.~\cite{Denner:2011mq} one concludes that the interference contributions add constructively and are approximately $10\,\%$ in size.

+It turns out that results for identical lepton decays of the Higgs boson, though calculated including NLO radiative corrections, unfortunately cannot be inferred from state-of-the-art Monte Carlo packages like {\sc Hto4L}~\cite{Boselli:2015aha} or {\sc Prophecy4f}~\cite{Denner:2019fcr}, for two reasons.
+First, both packages render final state fermions massless and use fermion masses only as regulators for mass singularities.
+Second, in Ref.~\cite{Denner:2019fcr} it is stressed ``that the distributions do not necessarily have direct physical significance if identical or invisible particles are present in the final state.''
+These two issues are the starting points for our argumentation.
+In the following we point out the importance of the lepton mass for the phase space, and we look for observables that can be measured in experiments also for identical particle final states.